 Enrolling over 27,000 learners, East Carolina University serves as the fourth largest institution of higher education in North Carolina.
 ECU was founded in 1907 in Greenville, North Carolina, as a teacher training school.
 ECU now offers undergraduate, graduate, and professional programs through 14 schools and colleges.

 Through ECU’s School of Hospitality Leadership, distance learners can earn a bachelor’s degree in hospitality management with one of three specializations: special events management, food and beverage management, or lodging management.

 All students complete 124 credits, including general education, core classes, and 15 credits of concentration coursework.
 Foundational hospitality and management courses introduce students to principles and practices of hospitality services, multicultural hospitality, and hospitality law.
 Students also study finance, human resources, and marketing.
 Learners complete an externship during their sophomore year and an internship during the final year of the program.
-The internship takes place in a hospitality setting related to their degree speciality.
+The internship takes place in a hospitality setting related to their degree specialty.

 Students in the special events management concentration focus on producing meetings and events.
 The food and beverage management concentration emphasizes wine and beverage management and advanced food production management strategies.
 The lodging management track also includes classes in food production and service management with additional studies in lodging revenue management.

 East Carolina University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).